 - Maximize the utilization of state and federal incentives and resources that support clean energy project development and associated benefits such as reducing carbon and other ecosystem services; and

-- Coordinate efforts with the 7 California Counties involved in the North Coast Integrated Regional Water Management Plan and that have expressed interest in coordinating clean energy development across the broader region.
+- Coordinate efforts with the seven California counties involved in the North Coast Integrated Regional Water Management Plan, which have expressed interest in coordinating clean energy development across the broader region.